-The characters in this block constitute a number of precomposed combinations of Latin letters with one or more general diacritical marks.
-With the exception of U+1E9A LATIN

-SMALL LETTER A WITH RIGHT HALF RING, each of the characters contained in this block is a canonical decomposable character and may alternatively be represented with a base letter followed by one or more general diacritical mark characters found in the Combining Diacritical Marks block.
+The characters in this block are mostly precomposed combinations of Latin letters with one or more general diacritical marks.
+With the exception of U+1E9A LATIN SMALL LETTER A WITH RIGHT HALF RING, each of the precomposed characters contained in this block is a canonical decomposable character and may alternatively be represented with a base letter followed by one or more general diacritical mark characters found in the Combining Diacritical Marks block.